nmelekian/Wander-Pets-Info/README.md

 This policy is effective as of 6/15/2023.

+### Medical and Health Disclaimer
+SpringChickens does not offer personal health or medical advice.
+You should consult your healthcare provider before starting any exercise, fitness, or wellness program.
+If you’re facing a medical emergency, call your local emergency services immediately or visit the nearest emergency room or urgent care center.

 ### Contact Us
 If you have any questions or suggestions about this Privacy Policy, contact us at WanderPetsInfo@gmail.com.